vominhtri231/Notes/Java/Build tool/Maven/Dependency.md

 7. Import - Only supported of type `<pom>` in the `<dependencyManagement>` and will be replaced by the effective one

 ## Dependency management
-It a machanism for centralizing dependency information.
-When you have a set of projects inhert from a common project, you could put all information about the dependencies in the parent pom and have simple reference to the dependencies in the child pom.
+It a mechanism for centralizing dependency information.
+When you have a set of projects inherit from a common project, you could put all information about the dependencies in the parent pom and have simple reference to the dependencies in the child pom.

 Eg:
 In parent pom: